Yunonion/Wasm-Playground/README.md

-# Compiling Rust to wasm without wasm bindgen.
+# Compiling Rust to wasm the hard way.

 <br>